Sangchen Ogyen Tsuklag Monastery Trongsa

 Head of the Monastery

-Monla Khedrup Rinpoche Ugyen Tenzin Thinley Lhundrup was recognized and enthroned as the fifth successive reincarnation of Khedrup Jigme Kundrol who was an illustrious heart son of Jigme Lingpa.
-He graduated from Ngagyur Nyingma Colleger, Dehradun, India in 2006.
-Even before completion of his studies, present monastery was offered to him by local community on verge of collapsing.
-Since then he has been taking full responsibility of looking after Sangchen Ogen Tsukla Monastery and working tirelessly to uphold this historical Monastery founded upon the consort of Guru Rimpoche.
+Monla Khedrup Rinpoche was offered the Sangchen Ogen Tsukla Monastery by local community as its facilities were on the verge of collapsing.
+Since then, he has been taking full responsibility of looking after the monastery and working tirelessly to uphold this historical site founded upon the consort of Guru Rimpoche.

 Sangchen Ogyen Tsuklag Monastery